ShadowoftheRedFox/Kyrazail-Adventure-Dev/readme.md

 version online.
 (You can get the link of the game on our [Discord server](https://discord.gg/5mF5AHnRCr)).

-Uninstalling
+#Uninstalling
 ============

-We are sorry if you wan to uninstall our game.
+We are sorry if you want to uninstall our game.
 But happily, this is easy.
 Just erase [this folder](./) and the game is gone!

 We would be
 very happy if you could send us the reason of the uninstalation.
 You can contact us [here](./README.html#contact-us).

-Bug and Support
+#Bug and Support
 ===============

 Known bug and future updates announcements can be found on our [Discord server](https://discord.gg/5mF5AHnRCr).
 You can report bug via Discord